 Best time for: wildlife

 Mauritius might not have a big-hitting list of wildlife — its national bird is the dodo, after all.
-But, travel between November and March and you might see nesting hawksbill or green turtles, or swim past them in the water.

 Between June and September, migratory pods of bottlenose dolphins frequent the east coast — take a boat trip to Blue Bay Marine Park and you might see them playing in the boat’s wake.